luminus-framework/luminus/resources/md/guestbook.md

 ### The Source Directory

-All our code lives under the `src` folder.
+All our code lives under the `src/clj` folder.
 Since our application is called guestbook, this is the root namespace for the project.
 Let's take a look at all the namespaces that have been created for us.

 #### guestbook